ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 Task.Wait(5)

 --[[#Description
     It's also possible to make an object always look at EVERY player.
-This obviously only works on objects that are in a client context, but the `LookAtLocalView` function causes a client-context object to always turn and face the local player.
+This only works on objects that are in a client context, but the `LookAtLocalView` function causes a client-context object to always turn and face the local player.
 ]]